ppablo78/up-jsprit/README.md

 The up-jsprit library allows to define a wide range of Vehicle Route Problems specifying
 - locations using latitude and longitude coordinates or x and y coordinates
 - characteristics of the key actions:
-  - pickup:it represents the load of a good from a customer placed at a certain location to the vehicle
+  - pickup: it represents the load of a good from a customer placed at a certain location to the vehicle
   - delivery: it represents the unload of a good from a vehicle to the Customer placed in a certain location
-- characteristics of vehicles :
+- characteristics of vehicles:
   - load capacity: the maximum capacity that can be loaded on a vehicle
   - fixed cost: cost that does not depend on the travel distance
   - variable cost: cost that depend on the travel distance
 - characteristics of the item to be served:
-   - time window availablitiy
+   - time window availability
    - weight of each item
    - time needed for completing the service (delivery or pickup)

-The results can be visulized as text files or georeferenced maps
+The results can be visualized  as text files or georeferenced maps

-Opportunely combining this elements it is possible to build complex examples like:
+Opportunely combining these elements it is possible to build complex examples like:
 - **CVRP** (Capacitated Vehicle Routing Problem): it is a VRP in which Vehicles have a limited carrying capacity of the goods that must be delivered
-- **DVRP**P (Durative Vehicle Routing Problem): a classic VRP in which a duration is assigned to each action
+- **DVRP** (Durative Vehicle Routing Problem): a classic VRP in which a duration is assigned to each action
-- **VRPTW** W (Vehicle Routing Problem with Time Window): it is a generalization of the VRP where the service at any customer starts within a given time interval, called a time wind
+- **VRPTW** (Vehicle Routing Problem with Time Window): it is a generalization of the VRP where the service at any customer starts within a given time interval, called a time window
-- **MDVRP** (Multilti Depot Vehicle Routing Problem): is a route optimization problem that involves selecting the most-effective route to deliver goods or services from multiple depots to a group of clien
+- **MDVRP** (Multi Depot Vehicle Routing Problem): is a route optimization problem that involves selecting the most-effective route to deliver goods or services from multiple depots to a group of clients.
-- **VRPD** (Vehicleicle Routing with Pickups and Deliveries) is a VRP in which the possibility that customers return some commodities is contemplated.
+- **VRPD** (Vehiclei Routing with Pickups and Deliveries) is a VRP in which the possibility that customers return some commodities is contemplated.
 In VRPPD it’s needed to take into account that the goods that customers return to the delivery vehicle must fit into
-- **VRPBTW** (Vehicle icle Routing Problem with Backhauls and Time Windows): involves the pickup and delivery of goods at different customer locations, with earliest and latest time deadlines, and varying demands.
+- **VRPBTW** (Vehicle Routing Problem with Backhauls and Time Windows): involves the pickup and delivery of goods at different customer locations, with earliest and latest time deadlines, and varying demands.
 The demands are serviced using capacitated vehicles with limited route time.
 Moreover, all deliveries (linehauls) must be done before the pickups (backhauls)

 ## Installation
 To install the package run the command